MattiaPandolfoVR/MetaPhage/README.md

 - `legacy` (default) use VirSorter 1.0.6.

 - `standard` use VirSorter 2.0.beta. **Not working yet** (does not produce output).

+-  `custom` use VirSorter with your custom database.
+With this modality you have to specify also `--file_virsorter_db`, wich is the path to the folder containing the database file.
+Please verify that your database files match the required files requested by the VirSorter version (1.0.6).

 ### `--virsorter_viromes`

-Specify whether to perform the phage mining with VirSorter with the option "virome" enabled.
+(Boolean) Specify whether to perform the phage mining with VirSorter with the option "virome" enabled.
 Default is `false`.

 ### `--skip_virfinder`

-Specify whether to perform the phage mining with VirFinder or not.
+(Boolean) Specify whether to perform the phage mining with VirFinder or not.
 Default is `false`.

+### `--skip_dereplication`

+(Boolean) Specify whether to perform the dereplication of viral scaffolds or not.
+Default is `false`.

 ### `--minlen`

 Specify the minimal length in bp for a viral _consensus_ scaffold.
 Default is `1000`.

+### `--skip_viral_taxo`

+(Boolean) Specify whether to perform the viral taxonomical annotation or not.
+Default is `false`.

 ### `--skip_vcontact2`

-Specify whether to perform the automatic phage taxonomy assignment with vConTACT2 exdended with custom scritps.
+(Boolean) Specify whether to perform the automatic phage taxonomy assignment with vConTACT2 exdended with custom scritps.
 Default is `false`.

 ### `--mod_vcontact2`